practal/term-grammar-exploration/README.md

 npm test
 ```

-The output should be:
+The output should be something like:
 ```
-There are 16 tests to run.
+There are 18 tests to run.
 ------------------------------------------------
 ~~~~~~~~~~~~~~~~~~
 parsing 'equals x y'